 There are three options available when it comes to Home Care Services, depending on your personal circumstances.
 These are the Commonwealth Home Support Program (CHSP) which is funded by the State Government, Home Care Packages (HCP) which is funded by the Commonwealth Government, and Privately Funded services.

-Aged care services can be accessed by anyone seniors, but the level of funding that you get approved for by the government will differ based on your personal circumstances.
+In-home aged care services can be accessed by anyone seniors, but the level of funding that you get approved for by the government will differ based on your personal circumstances.
 If you’re starting to think about some level of home care services at home, it is important to get in touch with My Aged Care and arrange an assessment.
 You will be asked a series of questions over the phone that will help work your needs and care arrangements.

 If you’re looking for more information regarding the types of services that you can access while still living in your own home, you’re welcome to get in touch with the team at Southcare.
 Give us a call on 9450 6233.